22 Clear Signs You’ve Reached the Upper Middle Class

 Homeownership and Real Estate

-Owning a home in a desirable area?
-That’s a classic sign of upper middle class living.
+Owning a home in a desirable area is a classic sign of upper middle class success.
 And we’re not talking about just any house, we’re talking well-kept properties in prime locations.
-Good school districts, low crime rates, strong property values.

-On top of that, many in this group don’t stop at one.
 Rental properties, vacation homes, real estate investments, those who’ve truly built wealth understand that property isn’t just a place to live, it’s a way to grow net worth.

 If you’ve got real estate working for you beyond your primary residence, you’re ahead of the game.